CAD020: Tokenomics

 Fully Diluted Value

-Some tokenomic analyses depend on the concept of "Fully Diluted Value", by multiplying the current price of tokens by some maximum supply cap.
+Some tokenomic analysis depend on the concept of "Fully Diluted Value", by multiplying the current price of tokens by some maximum supply cap.

-Such analysis is generally invalid in the Convex of Convex, since full dilution cannot occur under the Release Curve model at the current price.
+Such analysis is generally invalid and SHOULD NOT be applied in the case of Convex, because full dilution cannot occur under the release curve model at the current price and such a number is effectively meaningless.

 Testnets